 Built-In Graphic Design IQ

-Spark Post’s Magic Layout sets you up for success quickly by employing a content-aware layout system to suggest intelligent cropping, layout positions, image zooming, and text placement based on the content you choose for your design.
+Spark Post’s Content Aware Layout sets you up for success quickly by using layout heuristics and design intelligence to map layout positions and text placement based on the content you choose for your design.
 This in conjunction with Magic Layout, which moves your content, makes educated guesses for you to get you almost all the way to a finished product.
 For instance, if you choose one tall photo and one wide photo and add a text element, Spark Post will automatically place your content in a layout with one vertical and one wide cell.
 Even more amazingly, it will position an editable text box where the system detects there’s relative empty space and common design rules predict it will be most readable.
 The system also attempts to determine which part of the image is the most important or the most interesting and positions the image accordingly.

 These intelligent suggestions mean you can skip the tedium and head straight to the creative refining stage—where a human eye (and tricks of the trade and style!) take the graphic to the next level.
 But just because Spark has suggested something “smart” to get you started, doesn’t mean the AI is over.

 Spark also lets a user explore countless options with just a tap of the finger.
 And this is where seasoned designers can appreciate Spark’s simple approach to designing too.
 Any pro designer knows you gotta try a lot of things to land on the winning combination, but without machine learning, that’s a lot of tedious work.
 “Spark’s AI is aimed at allowing users to traverse the design space quickly,” says Peter.
 “Why shouldn’t a user be able to try 20 layout combinations in under minute?”

 While the user can cycle through several intelligent options, the system also allows them to make tweaks to the layout elements directly and have other elements respond automatically.
 So say you add a new text element or a new image, the layout suggestions update automatically, immediately learning from your input.